 As the two couples headed home after a week, they were involved in a head-on crash just an hour outside of Ottawa.
 It was a devastating collision, that left the two men dead, and the two sisters badly injured.
 Junie remembers waking up at the crash site and asking a police officer what happened.
 “He told me there was an accident and I remember seeing our two husbands slumped over in the front and then I lost consciousness.”
 The two sisters were rushed to The Ottawa Hospital Trauma Centre.

-Eastern Ontario’s only Level 1 Trauma Centre
+Eastern Ontario’s only Level 1 Trauma Centre for adults

-The Ottawa Hospital is home to the only Level 1 Trauma Centre in eastern Ontario — which is located at the Civic Campus.
+The Ottawa Hospital is home to the only Level 1 Trauma Centre for adults in eastern Ontario — which is located at the Civic Campus.
 We care for the most critically injured patients from across the region, including western Quebec.

-The team includes a trauma team leader, as well as an anesthesiologist, a team of emergency nurses, a group of resident physicians, and respiratory technicians — this allows them to be ready for the wide variety of complex cases that they handle, or when a Code One is called.
+The team includes a trauma team leader, as well as an anesthesiologist, a team of emergency nurses, a group of resident physicians, and respiratory therapists — this allows them to be ready for the wide variety of complex cases that they handle, or when a Code One is called.

 A Code One means a patient with significant injuries is coming to the hospital and all resources gather at the Emergency Department.
 This code can be called for a scenario when multiple patients are injured, like the motor vehicle collision Junie and her sister were involved in, or for instances where a single patient is injured.
 By contrast, a large-scale incident or any other community disaster results in a Code Orange being called.